 - Collective Identity: City Hunter started as the collective identity of Ryo and Mick in Los Angeles.
 Ryo took it for himself once he returned to Japan, but he later declared it a Collective Identity again, this time for Kaori and him.

-- Contract on the Hitman: Got multiple contracts on himself, the most important of which, plot-wise, was Union Teope sending Mick Angel to kill him.
+- Contract on the Hitman: Got multiple contracts on himself.
+The most important of which, plot-wise, was Union Teope sending Ryo's American rival/buddy, Mick Angel, to kill him.

 - Crazy-Prepared: Almost to Batman levels.
 Often hides a back-up gun on his calf.
 His belt has a knife hidden in it.
 Secret pockets of his coat contains a disassembled revolver with ammunitions, plastic explosive with time detonator, and condoms.
 The sleeves of his coat emit tear gas when set on fire, and the coat itself will explode if shot in the right place.
 His tooth has a sleeping pill hidden in it, and he routinely carries other sleeping pills and powders.
 His underwear contains sleeping and paralyzing substances to contaminate people's food supply.